 International arbitral tribunals operating under international law and municipal laws routinely apply well-recognised principles of law to limit compensation awarded to a claimant for a respondent’s breach of law.
-The most common of these principles are (i) causation, (ii) speculation, (iii) contributory fault, (iv) foreseeability, (v) mitigation and (vi) the bar against double recovery.
+The most common of these principles are: (1) causation, (2) speculation, (3) contributory fault, (4) foreseeability, (5) mitigation, and (6) the bar against double recovery.
 When reviewing authorities analysing or applying these principles, one often finds a conceptual overlap among these principles, which can be explained, at least in part, by the observation that these six principles are arguably all iterations of factual or proximate causation.

-In addition, one of the most commonly used tools to measure the value (as well as loss of value) of a business is discounted cash flow (DCF) – i.e., the present value of the expected cash flows that the business will generate in the future.
-Because DCF necessarily relies on assumptions about future performance, including the risk that the expected cash flows will materialise, tribunals using DCF to measure damages have broad discretion to apply conservative assumptions to such models to lower the damages awarded.
+In addition, one of the most commonly used tools to measure the value (as well as loss of value) of a business is discounted cash flow (DCF), that is to say, the present value of the expected cash flows that the business will generate in the future.
+Because DCF necessarily relies on assumptions about future performance, including the risk that the expected cash flows will materialise, tribunals using DCF to measure damages have broad discretion to apply conservative assumptions to such models in order to lower the damages awarded.

 This chapter will address these principles and concepts in turn.

 Legal causation concerns underlying policies that limit liability even if factual causation can be established.
-In US law, one of the classic cases that all first-year law students study is Palsgraf v.
+In US law, one of the classic cases that all first-year law students study, is Palsgraf v.
 Long Island Railroad.
-In this famous case, two railroad guards attempted to help a man board a train.
+In this famous case, two railway guards attempted to help a man board a train.
 In doing so, they caused the man to drop a package.
 That package, which was wrapped in newspaper and looked innocuous, contained fireworks and caused an explosion that, in turn, knocked down scales at the other end of the train platform, injuring the plaintiff.
-The court dismissed a claim against the railroad on grounds that the injury was not foreseeable.
+The court dismissed a claim on grounds that the injury was not foreseeable.

 The ILC Articles on State Responsibility reflect certain policies behind rules of proximate cause in international law.
-For instance, the commentary to Article 31 of the ILC Articles, which provides that a responsible state must make full reparations for the injury caused by the internationally wrongful act, explains that in international law, a state is responsible for all of the harm its wrongful conduct caused, even if other factors contributed to the injury (unless it was as a result of contributory fault):
+For instance, the commentary to Article 31 of the ILC Articles, which provides that a responsible state must make full reparations for the injury caused by the internationally wrongful act, explains that in international law a state is responsible for all the harm its wrongful conduct caused even if other factors contributed to the injury (unless resulting from contributory fault):